Dr7445/Google_data_analytics_capstone_project/README.md

 ## 📂 Data Description

-*Structured data
+##Structured data

-The dataset includes **bike trip data for 2019** from **Divvy**, Chicago’s bike-share system.
+The dataset includes bike trip data for 2019 from Divvy, Chicago’s bike-share system.
 Each CSV contains:

-* Trip start/end time and station
+*Trip start/end time and station

-* Trip duration
+*Trip duration

-* User type (member or casual)
+*User type (member or casual)

-* Rider demographics (where available)
+*Rider demographics (where available)

-* Geospatial metrics, i will invetigate if there are any meaningful geospatial metrics.
+*Geospatial metrics – to be investigated for meaningful patterns

-Data was provided by **Motivate International Inc.** under an open data license and pulled from externally from the Divvy website.
+Data was provided by Motivate International Inc. under an open data license and pulled externally from the Divvy website.

-This data will form the basis for the key netric that will be needed in order to gain meaningful insights.

-The relationsshiops I want to explore are as follows:
+This dataset will form the basis for metrics required to derive insights.
+Relationships I want to explore include:

-*usertypes and the times of day, week and year they tend to use the service.
+*Usertype vs time of day, week, and year of usage

-*Age, is there a correlation between the type of user and their age and if so can we generate more targeted advertising to their respective age demographics.
+*Age: Is there a correlation between user type and age?
+Can this inform targeted advertising?

-*Gender, are there any gender gaps in the service that could be addressed through social media engagement and advertising.
+*Gender: Are there gender gaps that could be addressed through marketing and engagement?

-*semi-structured datae

-I will scan the various social media outlets to see if I can extract any meaningful semi-structured data that may be able to add to the limited scope of the company datasets.
-Metrics I will be scanning for include.

-* Post engagement through comments
-* Likes per post
-* Follower or subscriber numbers

-## For security purposes the data and analysis will be stored in a password protected repository.
+## Semi-structured data

+I will explore social media platforms to extract meaningful engagement metrics, including:

+*Post engagement (comments, likes)

+*Followers/subscriber numbers

+Note: All analysis and data are stored in a password-protected repository for security purposes.

 ---

 # Process phase